Skip to content

 Scheduled Overrides

-You can automate temporary overrides for the scale of the various components in a cluster using scheduled overrides.
+Scheduled overrides automate temporary overrides for the scale of components in a cluster.

 Overrides are specified within the Hydrolix spec configuration and take effect when the container's current time falls within the schedule block specified for an override.
 The HDX custom resource definition itself is never mutated by the contents of the overrides block.
 Instead, overrides live only in the operator memory.